 We sell a wide range of goods and services, which are provided either directly by us or by third parties.
-Generally, we act as principal in our contracts with customers, i.e. we control any promised goods and services before they are transferred to the customer and we have primary obligation for their delivery.
+Generally, we act as principal rather than an agent in our contracts with customers.

 (a) Telstra Consumer and Small Business (TC&SB) contracts

-We launched the Telstra Plus loyalty program under which our consumer and small business customers can earn points redeemable for certain goods and services in the future.
-Membership of the program also gives customers access to tier benefits in the form of free or discounted services like entertainment or technical support.
-Points awarded for purchases of Telstra goods and services are accounted for as material rights with any allocated revenue received in advance for these performance obligations recognised as a contract liability in the statement of financial position until such rights are either exercised or forfeited.
-Discretionary bonus points that reward behaviour and do not relate to accounting contracts are classified as a marketing offer and expensed at the time of awarding the points.
-Tier benefits are treated as a discount arising from a framework arrangement and reduce revenue of the related accounting contracts.
+We offer a loyalty program, Telstra Plus, under which our consumer and small business customers can earn points redeemable in the future for certain goods and services.
+The program also provides customers access to tier benefits in the form of free or discounted services like entertainment or technical support.
+Points awarded for purchases of Telstra goods and services are accounted for as material rights, with any amount allocated to the points initially recognised as a contract liability in the statement of financial position.
+When a customer redeems the points or they expire we recognise revenue from sale of goods or services transferred or from forfeiture of the material rights.
+Discretionary bonus points that do not relate to accounting contracts are classified as a marketing offer and expensed at the time the points are awarded.
+Tier benefits reduce revenue of the related accounting contracts.

 Generally, mass market contracts are not modified due to their homogeneous nature.
-Under our legacy fixed term contracts customers often had rights included in the original contract to move up and/or down within the plan family, however these rights had not often been used.
-Our no-lock-in mass market fixed and mobile service plans are monthly contracts, which customers can change once a month or leave.
+However, because our no-lock-in mass market fixed and mobile service plans are monthly contracts, customers can change plans each month or cancel their services altogether.